 How to Use a Student Loan Refinance Calculator Effectively?

-A student loan refinance calculator can help you see how refinancing will impact your monthly payments and long-term savings.
-Here’s a step-by-step breakdown of how to use the student loan refinance savings calculator:
+A student loan refinance calculator can help you see how a balance transfer will impact your monthly payments and long-term savings.
+Here's a step-by-step breakdown:

 1. Enter Your Current Loan Details